Stefanie-Saffern/API-Guide-for-Burger-Meal-at-GPM-Diner/get-request.md

 # Endpoint GET/Lunch/burgerMeal
-The GET gives the customer to access the burger meal section of the online menu for the General Putnam Motel Diner.
+The GET/lunch gives the customer to access the burger meal section of the online menu for the General Putnam Motel Diner.

 | Method | Syntax |
 | --- | --- |